The way to Dawei

 - From November to March

-Explore the tropical waters and secluded beaches of the Bay of Bengal on this fabulous kayaking excursion.
-Leave the shores of Ngapali behind, paddling across the turquoise ocean to Pearl Island for a day of swimming, snorkelling and seaside relaxation.
+Explore the Bay of Bengal’s tropical waters and secluded beaches on this fabulous kayaking excursion.
+Leave the shores of Ngapali behind, paddling across the turquoise ocean to Pearl Island for a day of swimming, snorkeling, and some seaside relaxation.